kevin-montrose/public-broadcasting/README.markdown

 A self-describing wrapper around [protobuf-net](http://code.google.com/p/protobuf-net/).

-Eliminates the need for .proto files, or annotations.

-#Work In Progress
+#Work In Progress, use at own risk!